NithyaParavasthu/Docks/Tool-Interations/Keda/Keda-with-scaler-CPU.md

     metadata:
       value: "70"              # cpu percentage to trigger the autoscaling
 ```
-- Now apply this file with `kubectl` apply command.
+- Now apply this file with the `kubectl` apply command.
 ```
 kubectl apply -f keda.yaml
 ```